frontendBaby-tokyo/frontend-baby-blog/src/content/blog/en/ponkichi_vue_5.md

   - tags.character.ponkichi
   - tags.series.ponkichi-to-vue
   - tags.genre.tech-light-novel
-title: "Episode 5: Ponkichi's Frontend Adventure - Unraveling the Mysteries of Vue and Types with the Doctor"
+title: "Episode 5: What is TypeScript?"
 ---

 ## The Tale of a Young Raccoon Dog Whose Life Was Drastically Changed When He Barged into the Forest Doctor's Laboratory Because He Just Couldn't Understand Vue.js